Asynchronous Modal FRP: Introduction

 \subsection{Overview}

 The paper is organised as follows: Async RaTT is presented along with its typing rules in \autoref{sec:asynch:RaTT}, and \autoref{sec:examples} illustrates the expressivity of Async RaTT by developing a small library of signal combinators, along with examples that use the library for GUI programming and computing integrals and derivatives of signals.
 The operational semantics is defined in \autoref{sec:oper-semant}, which also illustrates it with an example, and presents the main results.
 Section~\ref{sec:metatheory} sketches the proofs of the main results, and in particular defines the Kripke logical relation used for the proofs.
 Finally, \autoref{sec:related-work} and \autoref{sec:concl-future-work} discuss related work, conclusions and future work.
-This version of the paper is equipped with an appendix detailing the proof of the fundamental property of the Kripke logical relation.
+In addition, Appendix~\ref{sec:proof-fund-prop} gives a detailed account of the proof of the fundamental property of the Kripke logical relation.